Creature Emerging From a Mouth

 A find by landowner Adam Arkfeld and pseudoarchaeologist Jack Hranicky.

-Imagery unnoticed by finders (not surprisingly), but a very nice piece from a probably quite real site seriously in need of competent investigation.
+Imagery unnoticed by finders, but a very nice piece from a probably quite real site seriously in need of competent investigation.

 The Great Serpent Mound